gdl1314/gdl1314.github.io/_pages/about.md

 Broadly, my early work focused on the behavior of solutions of nonlinear partial differential equations.
 Many of those early projects featured a combination of tools and techniques from dynamical systems, functional analysis, and computation.

-More recently, my interests have broadened to include healthcare applications.
-I am especially interested in the interaction between data and model
+More recently, my interests have broadened to include data-driven modeling and machine learning with healthcare applications.
+I am especially interested in the interaction between data and model.

 ### Oldies but goodies.